keithrowell/toy_robot_challenge/README.md

 # ToyRobot Challenge

 A Toy Robot coding challnge as written in realtime.

+Instructions for the task itself are in the [`task.md`](task.md) file.

-## Instructions
+## How to Run

 - `docker build -t toy_robot_gem .`
 - `docker-compose up -d && docker attach toy_robot`